 What’s required is a fully transparent and unflinching response to all allegations of unacceptable behaviour.
-This is vital in maintaining, or restoring, the confidence and trust of shareholders, stakeholders, donors, beneficiaries, customers and the watching world.
+This is vital to maintain, or restore, the confidence and trust of shareholders, your staff, stakeholders, donors, beneficiaries, customers and the watching world.

-High quality, competent investigations play a pivotal role in your response to any misbehaviour or potential misbehaviour.
-Failure to properly investigate allegations sends out damaging signals to victims, perpetrators and your stakeholders.
+High quality, competent investigations, oversight and compliance play a pivotal role in your response to any misbehaviour or potential misbehaviour.
+Failure to properly address allegations sends damaging signals to survivors, perpetrators and your stakeholders.